History of Bursill's Shop

 Don Topham and Pat McGoldrick behind the counter of Bursills Shop in 1950 CAHS.

-The produce store was famous for a carpet snake that the Bursill's used to keep rodent numbers under control.
-To some people it was a source of excitement, but brought terror to those not fond of these legless reptiles!
+Bursill’s store was famous for a carpet snake that the family used to keep rodent numbers under control.
+To some people it was a source of excitement but brought terror to those not fond of these legless reptiles!

 Oral history of Bursill's Shop